Jimmy Hudson: Fictional character biography

-After Valerie Cooper revealed to the world the true origins of mutants, proclaiming the first mutant to be Wolverine, an angry Jimmy left the team to seek answers for himself.
-However he gets captured by the Purifiers, a faction of Right-wing, mutant-hating, armed paramilitaries, led by William Stryker Jr. who believed it was his "mission from God" to wipe out mutant kind.
-Jimmy manages to break out of the Purifiers' prison, freeing as many mutants as he can before he ends up getting shot.
-One of the free mutants took him to the Morlock Tunnels where he meets up with Kitty Pryde, Iceman, Human Torch, and Rogue.
+After Valerie Cooper reveals to the world the true origins of mutants, proclaiming the first mutant to be Wolverine, an angry Jimmy leaves the team to seek answers for himself.
+However, he is captured by the Purifiers, an anti-mutant faction led by William Stryker Jr. Jimmy manages to escape and meets up with Kitty Pryde, Iceman, Human Torch, and Rogue.
 The five of them together decide to stop Stryker from hunting and killing mutants.
-Kitty manages to kill Stryker, yet it is revealed that Stryker was secretly a mutant himself, his primary power was to communicate and control machines.
-With his last breath, Stryker transfers his final command to a fleet of Nimrod Sentinels whose primary objective is to hunt down and kill every mutant in the United States.
-With the U.S. government in a state of chaos, the American citizens are forced to protect themselves.
-Jimmy, along with Kitty, Iceman, and Rogue go on a road trip to create a mutant resistance group to protect themselves from the threat of both the Nimrod Sentinels and anti-mutant activist factions.
-After the Nimrod Sentinels were ultimately defeated, a rationalized U.S. government, after attaining the mutant cure from the country of SEAR (South East Asian Republic), granted mutants the remedy allowing them to be free of the X-Gene or to move and live in a sovereign land, later called Utopia should they refuse it.
-Jimmy was among the twenty remaining mutants that chose not to accept the cure and when the mutants held a vote of who should be their leader, Jimmy handpicked Kitty.
+Kitty manages to kill Stryker, who is revealed to have been a mutant with the ability to communicate with and control machines.
+Before he dies, Stryker commands a fleet of Nimrod Sentinels to hunt down and kill every mutant in the United States.
+After the Nimrods are defeated, the United States government allows mutants to either be cured of their mutation or move to a sovereign land called Utopia.
+Jimmy is among the twenty remaining mutants who refuse the cure.